-Therefore, should the whistleblower undergo mobbing, the latter may seize the Judge by complaining about the breach of the security obligation and request the employer be ordered to perform, namely, to end the mobbing, as well as to order the compensation for the relevant property and non-property damages.
+Therefore, it is the case of wilful misconduct.

+end the mobbing, as well as to order the compensation for the relevant property and non-property damages.

 In the event of mobbing, the employee shall have the burden of proving the existence of the employment relation, as well as of any and all incurred detrimental effects, whilst the employer shall have the burden of proving to have fulfilled the security obligation.